 If the nitrates level reaches 40 ppm and you change 25% of water, you reduce nitrates by 25%.
 Meaning after a water change, nitrates will be 30 ppm.
 After two weeks, nitrates will climb back to 40 ppm.
 So, with the current trend, changing 25% of the water every two weeks will keep the nitrates level below 40 ppm.

-Tips: Sometimes tap water contains some nitrates (usually below 10 ppm); test the tap water too before adding to the aquarium because it can hamper the calculations.
+Tips: Sometimes tap water contains some nitrates (usually below 10 ppm); test the tap water too before adding it to the aquarium because it can hamper the calculations.
 If the tap water has nitrates, use RO water or rainwater, which is purified and free of nitrates.

 Topping Off Vs. Water Change

 The water level in the aquarium drops gradually due to evaporation.
 So, you may think that the addition of the lost water is the same as the water change.
 However, merely adding water is not enough to remove the wastes from your tank, so don’t skimp on the changes!

 Because by adding water, you are just diluting the wastes but not removing them.
 If you don’t remove debris through a water change, waste will continue to climb up and eventually affect the fish.

 A reduced water level is also a good indication that it’s time for a water change.
 When you see the water level has dropped, go ahead and use a gravel vacuum to clean out the substrates and remove a bit more water.
 Then add fresh dechlorinated water (or distilled if possible) until it’s back at an acceptable height for proper fish health and happiness!